This article will explore the DCA bot's main settings.

 Take profit type

-- Percentage from total volume – the bot will take profit from total trade amount.
-From the previous example, the bot will place sell order in a way to get $50 (5% from $1000).
+Percentage from total volume (by default) – the bot will take profit from total trade volume.
+From the previous example, the bot will place a Take profit order in a way to get 5% from $1000.

-The maximum amount of safety orders that can be executed for one deal.
+The maximum amount of safety orders that can be placed and executed for one deal.

-How many safety orders the bot will keep opened on the exchange.
+This means how many safety orders the bot will keep open on the exchange at the same time.
 Let’s say there is an amount of three active orders and ten maximum safety orders.
 When the bot begins a new deal, he will automatically place three safety orders and keep seven more to spare.
-If the price drops and the first safety order fills, the bot will put another one and still have six more in spare.
+If the price drops and the first safety order fills, the bot will put another one, thus, still having three active safety orders at the same time and six more in spare.
 Thus, when the price is going down, and safety orders are filling, the bot will open new ones until he reaches the maximum amount of ten.
 If set "Max safety trades count" and "Max active safety trades count" with the same number, the bot will place all available safety orders for a new deal just after it is opened.

 Safety order volume scale

-The scale will multiply a volume of each new safety order.
+The scale will multiply the volume of each new safety order.

-Let's assume there is a bot with safety trade size 0.1 BTC and the scale is 2.
+Let's assume there is a bot with safety trade size 0.1 BTC and a scale is 2.
 Safety order volumes would be:

 Last safety order volume multiplied by scale.
 0.1 * 2 = 0.2 BTC.

 Last safety order volume multiplied by scale.
 0.2 * 2 = 0.4 BTC.